 UT Complaints Desk & CBE

-The deadline for filing an objection or appeal is six weeks after the dispatch of the decision.
+The objection and appeal period is six weeks after the decision has been made known.

-The Complaints Desk will send you a confirmation of receipt of the complaint within a few days.
-Subsequently, your letter will be looked at in more detail and you will be informed how your complaint, objection or appeal is to be dealt with.
-In most cases, this will mean being dealt with by the Board of Appeal for Examinations, the Arbitration Committee or the Complaints Committee.
+You will receive an acknowledgement of receipt from the Complaints Desk within a few days.
+Then your letter will be reviewed in detail, and you will be informed as soon as possible about how your complaint, objection, or appeal will be handled.
+In most cases, the matter will be handled by the Board of Appeal for Examinations, the Disputes Advisory Committee, or the Complaints Committee of the University of Twente.

 Contact